Links

 Eric K. Washington is a Harlem historian (Manhattanville: Old Heart of West Harlem) who also does guided tours of Harlem

-Berresford's Rare Records site has some stunning photographs from
+Mark Berresford's Rare Records site has some stunning photographs from his personal collection

 Theatre History Links